By Jasmine Young, Wellness Specialist at The Connection at Twin Towers

 4 Tips to Put the Fun in Senior Fitness

-- Join an exercise class.
-Yoga, Zumba, aerobic and strength training are among the variety of fitness classes that are offered in a group format that can be both beneficial and fun.
+Zumba, yoga, aerobic and strength training are among the variety of fitness classes offered in a group format that can be both beneficial and fun.
 Many people benefit from a group class for a variety of reasons:

 - It’s a judgment-free zone.
 Everyone in the class is “in it together,” so there tends to be lots of encouragement and support.
 This is especially true if the class is geared toward a certain age group.
 This allows members to feel comfortable in a fitness facility setting.

-- It’s a great way to meet new people, relate on a common interest and support one another.
-It’s fun and easy to build a friendship with others who are on the same health and wellness journey as you.
+- It’s a great way to meet new people.
+It’s fun and easy to build a friendship with others who have a common interest as you.
+You can support each other on your health and wellness journey.

 - It’s an opportunity to try something different or new.
 Try aquatic pilates or aquatic yoga for a different spin on land exercises.
 The resistance from the water offers the opportunity to experience a familiar class in a new and exciting way.
 Don’t be afraid to change up your class environment!

-- Set the mood with music.
 Music is a great motivator for many people.
-When the music and exercise match, you may surprise yourself at the results.
+When the music and exercise match, you may surprise yourself with the results.
 Who knew you could move so fast on the treadmill!

 - Music can help you pace yourself.
 Consider starting with slower music and work up to a faster pace in the middle of your workout, then slowing down at the end for a cool down.
 Or switch between slow and fast songs for a HIIT (High Intensity Interval Training) workout that is good cardio exercise.